 7.3 - Actual and/or predicted performance in public examinations is a key indicator of academic potential for degree-level study.
 Undergraduate selectors will recognise that a level of performance which is exceptional in its context may indicate outstanding ability, motivation and potential, and will take this into account in assessing the varying performance of applicants.
 This may mean, for example, that an applicant who has suffered from educational disadvantage may be considered for an offer on the basis of lower predicted or achieved grades than would otherwise be demanded.

 7.4 - Educational context may be evidenced in a variety of ways, depending on an individual applicant's circumstances.
 These may include quantifiable evidence of educational disadvantage as defined in para 7.5 or more generic evidence drawn from the applicant's personal statement or reference (see paras 7.11 and 7.13).

 7.5 - Currently, educational disadvantage is defined as attendance at a school or college where, in the previous year, the school or college was ranked in the bottom 40 per cent of all schools and colleges in relation to the average score per A level entry, the average score per A level entrant or the percentage of students applying to Higher Education.
-For selection purposes, applicants from low performing schools/colleges may be given a lower offer compared to those from other schools/colleges.
+For selection purposes, applicants from schools/colleges in the lower 40% nationally on one of a range of measures may be given a lower offer compared to those from other schools/colleges.
 There is no 'blanket' discrimination in favour of applicants from any particular type of background and each case is considered on its individual merits.
 The University will review and refine its definition of educational disadvantage annually.